thejohncotton/savvy-course-materials/Wk1Mod2.md

 ---

-### Portfolio Project 2
+### Portfolio Project 1

-Now it's time to turn your `greeting.md` into a landing page for your portfolio site!
+Now it's time to turn your `README.md` into a landing page for your portfolio site!
 Since browsers don't work with Markdown by default, we want to use HTML for our Portfolio on the web.
 Go through the following steps to get started:

 1. Make sure that you're inside your portfolio project directory (called `FirstnameLastname`).
-2. Once inside, we need to create our HTML file!
-We shouldn't call it `greeting`, though.
-All browsers look for an `index.html` file to display by default.
+2. All browsers look for an `index.html` file to display by default.
 You can name other pages whatever you'd like, but the landing page for every site should always be `index.html`.
-So let's create that file with `touch index.html`.
+We created this file last time, but verify that it's still there with the content you expect.
 3. Edit `index.html` in Atom.
-Make sure that it includes the following BEFORE we start porting in text from `greeting.md`:
+Make sure that it includes the following BEFORE we start porting in text from `README.md`:
   1. `<!DOCTYPE HTML>`
   2. `<html>`,`<head>`, and `<body>` tags
   3. `<title>` tags and a title of `Firstname Lastname | Web Developer`

   *HINT: you can use emmet's HTML boilerplate by typing* `!` *then pressing* `TAB`

-4. Then you can start moving content from `greeting.md` into `index.html`
+4. Then you can start moving content from `README.md` into `index.html`
   1. Use `<h1>` for headings
   2. Use `<p>` for paragraphs of text
   3. Use `<ul>` for unordered lists (and use `<li>` for each nested list element)